Cisco: Firewall backdoor developed by NSA

+Backdoor on Unified Communications Manager

+In April 2025, it was found that Cisco had a backdoor in the Unified Communications Manager.
+In July 2025, Cisco removed the backdoor.

 Spherix patent suit

-In March 2014, Spherix Incorporated initiated a patent infringement lawsuit against Cisco Systems in the U.S. District Court for the District of Delaware.
+In March 2014, Spherix Incorporated (now AIkido Pharma) initiated a patent infringement lawsuit against Cisco Systems in the U.S. District Court for the District of Delaware.
 Spherix alleged that Cisco's routers and switches infringed upon 11 patents it had acquired from the defunct Canadian telecommunications company Nortel Networks.
 The patents pertained to technologies related to networking and telecommunications equipment.

 Spherix contended that Cisco's sales of these products in the United States over a five-year period, ending July 27, 2013, amounted to over $43 billion, the majority of which allegedly utilized the patented technologies.
 The lawsuit sought unspecified damages and accused Cisco of willful infringement.

 In June 2015, the court ruled in favor of Cisco, granting summary judgment of non-infringement.
 The decision was based on the finding that Spherix had failed to demonstrate that Cisco's products infringed upon the asserted patents.
-This ruling effectively dismissed the case, concluding the legal proceedings in favor of Cisco.

-As of June 2025, there have been no further legal actions or developments related to this particular lawsuit.
+Spherix subsequently dismissed its litigation against Cisco.
+In March 2020, Spherix changed its name to AIkido Pharma Inc.